Ticketedmoon/react-grid-draw-ui/README.md

 ![Example Demo Gif](https://raw.githubusercontent.com/ShaneCreedon/React-grid-draw-ui/master/demo/resources/react-grid-draw-ui-demo.gif)

-**Note:** Currently it is required for the div wrapped by `<ReactGridDrawUI>` to contain an `id` attribute.
+**Note A:** Currently it is required for the div wrapped by `<ReactGridDrawUI>` to contain an `id` attribute.
 This can be any ID.
 It must have a value as per how the tool currently works.
+You will see an error indicative of this in the console if you did not set the ID attribute.
 Follow the example above for clarity.

+Additionally, whatever width you specify this inner div, the canvas will encompass that element's width.
+Using the example above, the drawing canvas will be equivalent to whe width of the div with ID **container**.

 ## Props